Saifu0/verificationpipelinetests/README.md

 ### 10. clientCompletionFailed
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In the `argo_manifest/manifest.yaml`, we have removed `image` name.
 It is tends to fail at `ClientCompletionEvent`.

-Expected rules are also defined for this manifests.
+Expected rules are also defined for this manifest.

 ### 11. withRollBacks
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In step `deploy_to_dev`, `rollback_limit` is set to 1 and there is a bug in `verifyendpoints.sh` which will cause `TestCompletionEvent` failed and it will rollback and we will receive `TriggerStepEvent` of `deploy_to_dev` with failedStep populated after `PipelineCompletionEvent`.

-Expected rules are also defined for this manifests.
+Expected rules are also defined for this manifest.